 - 6. In a medium-size bowl, whisk together the egg and the crème fraîche.
 Add the liver, the garlic and shallot, and the parsley.
 Using your hands, add the bread crumbs, breaking up any clumps as you do; Mix well.
 Season to taste with salt and pepper.

 - 7. Place the stuffing in the cavity of the duck, gently pressing if necessary to fit it all in.
 Close the duck, skewering the flaps of skin over the opening.
 You may truss the duck if you like, though it is not necessary.

 - 8. Place the duck, breast side down, in a roasting pan and roast just until golden on top, 10 to 12 minutes.
-Turn it on one side and roast for 10 minutes; then remove and discard any fat that has melted from the duck, using a bulb baster or a large spoon.
+Turn it on one side and roast for 10 minutes.
+Remove the duck from the pan with a pair of tongs and then carefully pour the fat out of pan.
 Repeat on the other side for 10 minutes, and then turn the duck on its back (breast side up) and continue roasting until the duck is cooked to your liking, an additional 20 to 35 minutes.
 You can test the duck by pressing on the breast meat — if it is firm with just a bit of spring, it is cooked through.
 If it is still rather springy, it will be quite rare.
 If you like the breast meat rare, remove it from the oven immediately.
 If you like the meat more cooked but still pink, roast it an additional 10 minutes.
 The duck will take 1 to 1 1/4 hours to roast (a thermometer inserted into the fleshy part of the thigh should register 180°F (80°C).